rgulcu1/Hotel-Management-Database/README.md

 # Hotel Management System Database

-This project made for Database Systems Class.
+Develop a database in MSSQL.This project made for Database Systems Class.